How to Find Poor Credit Loans

 Lenders may perform a hard credit check (where they review your credit report) as part of their loan decision-making process.
 You can expect every hard credit check to appear on your credit report and lower your score by a few points each.

 To prevent hard credit checks from impacting your credit too much, only apply for credit when you need it and check your credit report regularly to make sure the hard credit inquiries on there are ones that you really did initiate.

-Depending on why you’re searching for a poor credit loan, there may be other options available.
-For example, if you’d like to take out a poor credit loan to consolidate debt, debt settlement may be a better alternative.
-Or, if you have equity in your home, a cash-out refinance or home equity line of credit may make more sense.
-Consider all your debt relief options before committing to a personal credit loan.
+Depending on your needs, there may be other options available.
+For example, if you’d like to take out a loan to consolidate debt, debt settlement may be a better alternative.
+If you have equity in your home, a cash-out refinance or home equity line of credit may make more sense.
+Consider all your debt relief options before committing to a personal loan.

-While you can find a poor credit loan and get approved for one, it’s important to understand the risks before going this route.
-Do your research, compare all offers available to you, and consider alternatives to poor credit loans to ensure you’re making a wise financial decision.
+While you can find (and get approved for) certain poor credit loans, it’s important to understand the risks first.
+Do your research, compare all offers available to you, and consider alternatives to ensure you’re making a wise financial decision.

 In addition, focus on improving your credit score so that you’ll be able to land loans with lower interest rates and more favorable terms down the road.

 Loans are not your only option: learn how to get relief from your debts